Avro Keyboard: Portable edition of Avro Keyboard

-A portable edition of the Avro keyboard for Windows has been released on 2 July 2007.
-It does not need any installation or access as administrator and suitable to carry in portable media (like USB drives).
-It has a built-in 'automatic virtual font installer'.
+A portable edition of the Avro Keyboard for Windows was released on 2 July 2007.
+It does not need any installation or access as an administrator and is suitable to carry on portable media (such as USB drives).
+It was released with a built-in 'automatic virtual font installer'.
 The size of the portable edition is smaller than the standard edition.